oracle/weblogic-monitoring-exporter/README.md

 Metrics are selected using a [YAML configuration file](#Configuration).

 The exporter is available in two forms:
- - A [web application](#web-application) that you deploy to the Managed Server from which metrics are to be extracted.
+ - A [web application](#web-application) that you deploy to the server from which metrics are to be extracted.
  You may include a configuration file directly in the WAR file, and you may temporarily modify the configuration in a running system by using a web form.
 If a [coordination configurator](config_coordinator/README.md) is running and configured, that temporary configuration will be sent to all servers configured to use it.

- - A [separate process](#sidecar) that is run alongside a Managed Server.
+ - A [separate process](#sidecar) that is run alongside a server instance.
 You supply the configuration to such a process with a PUT command, as described below.
+The [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) has special support for the exporter in this form.

 ## Configuration
 Here is an example `yaml` file configuration: